matochondrion/book-viewer/README.md

 # Book Viewer
-An tutorial project to learn how to setup a Sinatra application and deploy to heroku
+A tutorial project to learn how to setup a Sinatra application and deploy to heroku

 ## Demo